butcherg/gddraw/README.md

+# gddraw - script-based drawing tool

+I got tired of trying to get a Windows Perl environment that included libgd, so I wrote a command-line program that reads a script file to invoke GD primitives.
+Available script statements:

 - image(w,h); - Initializes the image.
 Do this first, or the rest of the script will not work.
 - pensize(n); - Sets the pen size for subsequent lines.
 Default: 1.
 - linecolor('black'|'white'|hex); Sets the pen color for subsequent lines.
 Default: 'white'.